 Budget 2019: Measures worth S$1 billion to help businesses build ‘deep’ capabilities

-SINGAPORE: A combination of new initiatives and expansion of existing schemes worth S$1 billion was announced on Monday (Feb 18) by Finance Minister Heng Swee Keat to help home-grown firms build “deep” capabilities.
+SINGAPORE: A combination of new initiatives and expansion of existing schemes worth S$1 billion was announced on Monday (Feb 18) by Finance Minister Heng Swee Keat to help local companies build “deep” capabilities.

 This forms one of the three key thrusts aimed at supporting the ongoing industry transformation, said Mr Heng in his Budget statement.